 HOA Super Liens

 Certain states (around 20) have laws that give HOA liens what is called “super lien” status under particular circumstances.
 Colorado law gives HOAs a super lien with priority over a first deed of trust (mortgage) for six months worth of delinquent assessments.
 Nine months of assessments are afforded super lien status in Nevada.
 (Learn more in Nolo’s article Homeowners Association Super Liens.)

-If the HOA forecloses a super lien, it will wipe out the first mortgage along with any other junior liens on the property.
+If the HOA forecloses a super lien, it can potenitally, in some cases, wipe out the first mortgage along with any other junior liens on the property.
+In Nevada, for example, the state supreme court has ruled that an HOA super lien can extinguish a first deed of trust in a foreclosure.
 For this reason, if an HOA begins a foreclosure in a super-lien state, the first-mortgage lender will often pay off the super-lien amount to maintain its first-lien position and stop the foreclosure.

 State Law May Restrict the HOA Foreclosure